-BEST Magic Show San Diego California 2019
+BEST Magic Shows San Diego California 2019

 Everyone knows that San Diego is the baby bear to mamma bear L.A. and pappa bear San Fran... everything is just right!
 It has so much going for it.
 Mild weather, sandy beaches, Balboa Park, great Mexican Food and the world famous San Diego Zoo are just a few of its highlights.
 San Diego is also home to some fabulous places to see and experience magic.
 You'll find magic just around the corner.
-Whether it be a touring show, dedicated theatre, dinner show or something just for the kids, there is always something magical happening in this well-loved city.
+Whether it be a touring show, dedicated theatre, dinner show or something just for the kids, there is always San Diego magic happening in this well-loved city.

 Vin de Syrah